soup-bowl/Modoki-Firefox/README.md

 Feel free to suggest further Netscape or Modoki like adjustments in the Issues segment, or fork your own and run with it.

 ## Bugs
+* This theme is **not compatible** with lightweight themes, or combined title bar.
+* This theme does not support dark mode (on a PC set to dark mode, change the theme to light in Firefox Customise setting).
 * This theme expects the menu to be visible.
 The bookmarks bar is optional.
-* This theme is **not compatible** with lightweight themes, or combined title bar.
 * This theme will look incredibly blurry on screen densities above 1080p.
 * Like the original Modern Modoki, not all icons are covered - especially not extensions.